microsoft/MixedReality-UXTools-Unreal/README.md

 # Contribute

-TODO: Explain how other users and developers can contribute to make your code better.
+See UXT-Unreal's [contribution guidelines](Docs/ContributionGuidelines.md) for information on how to contribute.